quintel/etmodel/DEPLOY.markdown

     sudo killall -HUP nginx

 The file you will probably be editing is `/etc/nginx/conf.d/APP_NAME.conf`.
+If the nginx daemon is not running at all you can start it with

+    sudo /etc/init.d/nginx start

 ## Upstart